nmaas87/docker-demo/README.md

 Simple Flask App with OpenWRT 15.05.1 (RPi) from [nmaas87/rpi-openwrt][nmaas87/rpi-openwrt] and Flask

-A simple demo Project for the presentation at i.e. SaarCamp 2016
+A simple demo Project for the presentation at i.e. SaarCamp 2016.
+Presentation can be found at https://www.nico-maas.de/?p=1225

 Build with
 docker build -t app .